SvrAdityaReddy/EEG_Controlled_Robot/README.md

 ## Challenges

 The OpenBCI GUI writes data of different EEG channels to a file.
-Inorder to a new sample written to file we had used **watchdog** to capture file system change events, when a change is observed an observer calls a function which reads new samples of different channels and transmits data of required channel namely FP1 using bash commands **tail**, **cut** and data is transmitted over socket to server running on gopigo robot.
+Inorder to get a new sample written to file we had used **watchdog** to capture file system change events, when a change is observed an observer calls a function which reads new samples of different channels and transmits data of required channel namely FP1 using bash commands **tail**, **cut** and data is transmitted over socket to server running on gopigo robot.

 ``` {python}